Valeriusdev/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+   JSON Web Tokens stored on the client-side.
+The sessions use the server memory to store user data.
+   It could be an issue if many users are trying to access the application at the same time.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+   We use bcrypt hashing function to hash the passwords before storing them in a database.

 3. How are unit tests different from integration and end-to-end testing?

+   Unit testing is a software testing method in which we test the smallest pieces of code that can be logically isolated.
+   Integration testing is a software testing method in which individual software modules are tested as a group.
+   End-to-end testing is a software testing method that tests an applicaion workflow from beginning to end.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+   Test Driven Development is a software development process in which test cases for each functionality are created and tested first.
+If the test fails the new code should be written to pass the test.

 testing codegrade